Isle of Man Hospital Cup

 The Isle of Man Hospital Cup, also known as the Keystone Law Hospital Cup for sponsorship reasons, is an association football single-elimination tournament held for football clubs in the Isle of Man.
 It was created in 1921 by Noble's General Hospital, and is overseen by the Isle of Man Football Association.
 Money is raised for the hospital during matches and a percentage of the final gate receipts to a charity on the Isle of Man.
 The cup competition includes a group stage and a knock-out stage for all divisions in the Isle of Man Football system.

-St. Georges are the current champions, who have won it four times consecutively since 2015, and eleven times overall.